ArneClaerhout/color_planar_graphs/README.md

 The output for `colorScript.sh` can be altered in three ways:

 - The first way is by using the flag `-r` or `--raw`.
   This will make sure the only output outputted to the standard out are the corresponding chromatic numbers for the colorings.
   One can also give this option a value: 1, 2 or 3.
   - A value of 1 makes sure the output is only the chromatic numbers of the graphs.
   - A value of 2 only outputs the graph6 strings of the graphs (only useful when filtering, explained later in this section).
   - A value of 3 only outputs the graph6 strings followed by the used colors ordered by index (this is used by the show function, also explained [later](#showing-graphs)).
 - The second way is by using a different flag, `-o` or `--overview`.
   This will give an overview of the corresponding chromatic numbers for the colorings of the graphs.
   Showing the amount of graphs with a certain chromatic number, similar to how _nauty_ does it with `countg`.
   _(Choosing this option will not create a file containing the output)._
 - And lastly, one can also use the flag `-f` or `--filter`, followed by a value.
   This will make it so that only the graphs with a minimum chromatic number, specified by the value, will be shown.

 Example usages:

 ```
 ./colorScript.sh 6 -c proper --raw
 ./colorScript.sh 9 -c iCFo -o
 ./colorScript.sh 10 --overview -f 4
 ```

 > **_NOTE:_** When giving flags to the program, the order doesn't matter.

+### Progress in generation

+Instead of just generating graphs without knowing when it would be done, the progress view can be used.
+This is done by using the `-pv` or `--progessview` options.
+Using this will generate a file: `graph_counts.json`.

+> **_NOTE:_** When first using this option, it will have to start by counting and therefore take longer to start.

+After counting, a progress view is shown in the command view.

 ### Showing graphs

 One can choose to generate graph images for the outputted graphs by `colorScript.sh`.
 This can be done by using the flag `-s` or `--show`, followed by an optional value.
 This value should be the format for the graph images.
 Possible formats for these images include: _emf, eps, pdf, png, ps, raw, rgba, svg, svgz, tex_.
 The default value for show is _svg_.

 Note that the first run using this option will take some time as it has to install all the needed libraries in the used python virtual environment.

 Example usage:

 ```
 ./colorScript.sh 3:10 -c pUMo -f 6 --show
 ./colorScript.sh 6 -s pdf